 If you would prefer to talk to someone independent of Kent County Council or feel like you need additional support to resolve a problem, you can talk to an advocate.
 Their role is to listen to your concerns and support you to find solutions.
 They make sure you understand your rights and what you are entitled to as a young person in care or care leaver in Kent.
 With your agreement, they can attend meetings with you and contact people who work with you on your behalf.
 Kent County Council have an independent Advocacy Service with the Young Lives Foundation.
-You can contact Young Lives Foundation on the following phone number 0808 1640096 or you can email advocacy@ylf.org.uk.
+You can contact Young Lives Foundation on the following details: (free phone) 0808 1640096 or you can email advocacy@ylf.org.uk, The Young Lives Foundation - Making a Difference (ylf.org.uk), How We Help - The Young Lives Foundation (ylf.org.uk)